Haunting (video game): Gameplay

-These allow the player to take control of certain objects.
+These allow Polterguy to take control of certain objects.
 With the use of green Fright 'ems, the player can use the D-pad to float around ghostly heads, possessed toy airplanes, or severed hands, to name a few.
-You can move these objects around to frighten the Sardini family, and usually, you can press a button for an added effect, such as flying toy aircraft shooting projectiles for an added fear effect to the family members.
+These objects can be moved around to frighten the Sardini family, and usually, an added effect can be triggered, such as flying toy aircraft shooting projectiles for an added fear effect to the family members.

-Polterguy uses these Fright 'ems to interact and possess objects in different rooms of the house until every family member's fear level reaches "Very Scared", at which point they'll possibly run out of the house if you're in a room that leads to an exit door.
+Polterguy uses these Fright 'ems to interact and possess objects in different rooms of the house until every family member's fear level reaches "Very Scared", at which point they'll possibly run out of the house if in a room that leads to an exit door.
 Once every family member runs out of the house, a level is completed.

 During gameplay, Polterguy's "ecto" energy bar gradually depletes over time, which can be partially recovered after successfully frightening a family member out of a room, or using certain spells at Polterguy's disposal.
 When Polterguy's ecto tank is depleted, he is sent to the underworld stages of the game to recover the ecto he lost during the house stages.

 Houses

 There are four houses which Polterguy must drive the Sardini family from.
-Over the four houses Polterguy will encounter approximately 400 objects which he can possess and interact with.
-When Polterguy is in a house his ecto slowly decreases.
-His ecto "tank", as Polterguy affectionately refers to it as, can be further decreased by the barks of the family's dog, as well as by taking damage from the ecto beasts.
+Over the four houses, Polterguy will encounter approximately 400 objects which he can possess and interact with.
+Polterguy cannot ordinarily be harmed in these stages, but his ecto slowly decreases over time.
+His ecto "tank" can be further decreased by the barks of the family's dog, as well as by taking damage from the ecto beasts who may appear after a family member flees a room.

 Underworld

 In these stages, Polterguy must collect all ecto drops to escape.
 Only one ecto drop appears at a time.
 If the ecto or exit is off-screen, an arrow will point to it.
-Once the exit is found Polterguy is returned to the house at the exact point where he left off.
+Once the exit is found, Polterguy is returned to the house at the exact point where he left off.
 The dungeon is also the place where Polterguy may find special spells; these drop from the roof like ecto but disappear much faster.

 There are various hazards that can harm Polterguy in the Underworld, such as bats, bouncing skulls and arms from the walls and floor.
 Polterguy's health is represented by a portrait in the lower left corner.
 The portrait will shrink when Polterguy takes damage until only the eyes remain.
 When all health is depleted, the game is over.
-Health does not replenish between Underworld stages but very rarely a star shaped ecto drop will appear and fully heal Polterguy when picked up.
+Health does not replenish between Underworld stages but very rarely a star-shaped ecto drop will appear and fully heal Polterguy when picked up.

 There are twelve dungeon paths; once these have all been played they repeat.